Enhance your Snowflake environment with codbex’s low-code solutions, effortlessly deployed as Docker images for maximum efficiency.

 Adjust the warehouse size if needed.
 Details about supported sizes here.

-• Create compute pool and image repository
+• create compute pool and image repository

 USE ROLE CONTAINER_USER_ROLE;